-Classroom discourse is an important avenue for learning and an underutilized tool in mathematics classrooms.
+Classroom discourse is an important avenue for learning and an underused learning strategy in mathematics classrooms.
 Discourse encompasses interactions between members of the community and their attempts to develop shared meanings using a variety of tools, language, and norms (Bennett, 2014; Hicks, 1995; Lampert, Rittenhouse, & Crumbaugh, 1996; Moschkovich, 2012; Sherin, 2002; Yackel & Cobb, 1996).
-As Sherin (2002) explains, "discourse is the process of how individuals communicate" (p.206)-a key aspect of learning.
+Sherin (2002) points out that "discourse is the process of how individuals communicate" (p.206), which is an important aspect of learning.
 In mathematics classrooms, "discourse requires students to evaluate and interpret the perspectives, ideas, and mathematical arguments of others as well as construct valid arguments of their own" (Bennett, 2014, p.20).
-Discursive practices in the classroom help students build shared knowledge about mathematical ideas, language, representations, and symbols, so they may all participate in and learn mathematics.
+This focus on building shared knowledge about mathematical ideas, language, representations, and symbols so all students can participate and learn mathematics, provides strong reason for developing discursive practices in mathematics classrooms.
 As described by Steele and Raith (2017), "Mathematical discourse should build on and honor student thinking, provide students with opportunities to share ideas, clarify understandings, develop convincing arguments, and advance the mathematical learning of the entire class" (p.123).
 Building a community of learners through a deliberate focus on classroom culture and norms allows the classroom community to socialize into new ways of interacting through discourse (Bennett, 2014; Lampert & Cobb, 2003).